Table of Contents

 The first page of a Colaris test showing negative results.

 The Foresight Carrier Screening test can help couples determine if their child would be at risk for an inherited condition.
-If both partners choose to be tested, Myriad Genetics provides a combined report.
+If both partners choose to be tested, the company provides a combined report.

 A positive test result indicates that a couple would have a high risk of passing on an inherited disorder to their child.
 The rest of the report provides information about the disorder.
 This includes information about what can be done to treat the disorder.